Train and Compare Classifiers Using Misclassification Costs in Classification Learner App

 In the Models pane, each model has a validation accuracy score that indicates the percentage of correctly predicted responses.
 The app highlights the highest Accuracy (Validation) score by outlining it in a box.

 Click a model to view the results, which are displayed in the Summary tab.
-On the Classification Learner tab, in the Models section, click Summary.
+To open this tab, click the Open selected model summary button in the upper right of the Models pane.

 Inspect the accuracy of the predictions in each class.
-On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 The app displays a matrix of true class and predicted class results for the selected model (in this case, for the medium tree).

 You can also plot results per predicted class to investigate false discovery rates.
 Under Plot, select the Positive Predictive Values (PPV) False Discovery Rates (FDR) option.